sniku/mediawiki_client/README.md

 #### Quick edits

-This is the a quick way to appending short text to the end of your article:
+This is the a quick way to append short text to the end of your article:

     $ wiki_command append my_article "some text here"